AltahhanAi/Data_Science/docs/content/unit2/02_03_DT_vertebrate.md

 ##Decision boundaries of decision trees and the limitations of decision trees

 So far we have seen how decision trees work and how they are inducted (trained).
 Later we will see how to measure their performance.
-But first we would like to study further their inner properties.
-In particular we would like to see what type of decision boundaries they constitute.
+But first we would like to further study their inner properties.
+In particular, we would like to see what type of decision boundaries they constitute.
 The idea of decision boundaries is  central to classification and not unique to decision trees.
 It will reappear in other types of classification techniques we will study later, such as the perceptron and k-nearest neighbour (k-NN) algorithms.
-One way to understand the decision boundaries of a classifier is by plotting a dataset in 2d or 3d, note however that the discussion extends to any space dimension not just 2d but it would be harder to visualise it.
+One way to understand the decision boundaries of a classifier is by plotting a dataset in 2D or 3D, note however that the discussion extends to any space dimension not just 2D but it would be harder to visualise it.
 Let us start with a simple decision tree with its decision boundary.

 ![Alt text.](images/DS_IMG041.png)